An Introduction to Children's Ministry

 Choosing activities: Directors will often be given activity suggestions by others.
 It is the director’s responsibility to evaluate the suggested activity within the framework of the overall mission.
 The decision-making process works only if it includes consideration of the value of the activity as it relates to the major areas of emphasis in the mission statement.

 For example, if a summer sports program were suggested as an activity for children’s ministry, its role toward filling the goals should be evaluated.
 The activity could help the church preach the gospel by inviting community children.
 This activity would then contribute toward two of the areas in the mission statement.
 It would be a service opportunity for the adult volunteers to the community, and it would be an opportunity for the children to experience the good sportsmanship of adult Christian volunteers.

 Borderline value: If an activity contributes toward the mission in a minimal way, its value should be weighed against 1) volunteer staffing and 2) whether another activity might accomplish the same goals with less effort.
-Sometimes an activity would be "fun," but other activities may better fulfill the goals and purposes of the children's ministry, as well as be enjoyable.
-A trip to a local amusement park would be fun, but other activities might be just as much fun, less expensive, and more in line with your goals.
+Sometimes an activity would be “fun,” but other activities may better fulfill the goals and purposes of the children’s ministry, as well as be enjoyable.
+A trip to an amusement park would be fun, but other activities might be just as much fun, less expensive, and more in line with your goals.

 Coordinating activities: Once a plan is set in motion, much of the legwork can be delegated.
 The director should not be so tied down with details in every activity that he or she is drained of energy that could be used for creating future ministry plans.
 Although a director must be involved in coordinating some details, this is not the main job of a director.